kiasaki/ush/README.md

 ## introduction

-`ush` is a simple shell, built atop the great **lineoise** line editing library, implementing just the necessary.
-It currently implements nice line editing, simple wordexp based autocompletion, a fixed prompt and the help, cd and exit builtins.
+`ush` is a simple shell, built atop the great **liner** line editing library (similar to **linenoise**), implementing just the necessary.
+It currently implements nice line editing, simple file name autocompletion, a fixed prompt, piping and the cd, set, unset, alias and exit builtins.

 ## installing

 ```
+make
-make clean install
+make install
 ```

 ## using